The best PlayStation VR games are en route

-So, while we await the final release of PlayStation VR in the first half of 2016, here are the 10 best experiences we've had on the device so far.
+So with the headset due out in just a few short months, here are the 10 best experiences we've had on the device so far.

 Chances are, the original Battlezone might have passed you by if you're under 40 – Atari's 1980 arcade game doesn't quite hold the same iconic status as Pong.
 However, it's generally considered to be the very first VR game, which is why British developer Rebellion bought the rights from Atari so that it could remake it for modern VR headsets.
 The result is one of the best VR experiences we've had to date.
 The gameplay is fun (think a futuristic take on World of Tanks), but it's the striking but simple graphics that are the key to the overall enjoyment.
 While a lot of VR games try to go as realistic as possible, Battlezone's Tron-like game world is more absorbing than nearly everything else we've played.